 Parents: Border Collie x Doberman mix

 Bordermans are anything but lazy dogs.
-When you cross a Doberman Pinscher with arguably the hardest working herder, you’re going to get an intensely active hybrid.
+When you cross a Doberman with arguably the hardest working herder, you’re going to get an intensely active, focused and driven hybrid.
 And, that’s exactly what the Borderman Collie is.

 Both parent dog breeds rank among the top 5 for smartest dogs.
-In fact, Border Collies are the top dogs for work and obedience.
+In fact, Border Collies are the top dogs for obedience and working.
 That particular parent works for the sake of working, thus the hybrid will be highly responsive to obedience training.